Building Voice Agents

 import { Agent, run } from '@openai/agents';import type { RealtimeItem } from '@openai/agents/realtime';import z from 'zod';

 const agent = new Agent({ name: 'Refund Expert', instructions: 'You are a refund expert.
-You are given a request to process a refund and you need to determine if the request is valid.', model: 'gpt-5-mini', outputType: z.object({ reasong: z.string(), refundApproved: z.boolean(), }),});
+You are given a request to process a refund and you need to determine if the request is valid.', model: 'gpt-5.4', outputType: z.object({ reasong: z.string(), refundApproved: z.boolean(), }),});

 export async function handleRefundRequest( request: string, history: RealtimeItem[],) { const input = `The user has requested a refund.